 Mandatory Commercial Recycling

-Assembly Bill 341 [AB341] requires that businesses that generate more than 4 cubic yards of commercial solid waste per week and multifamily residential dwellings of 5 units or more, must arrange for recycling services.
-In an effort to assist you with this new law, our contracted hauler, CR&R Inc., offers a wide variety of recycling services.
-Please visit their website for further information.
+Beginning July 1, 2012, Assembly Bill 341 [AB341] required all businesses in California that generate four or more cubic yards of waste per week to recycle.
+In an effort to assist you with this law, our contracted hauler (CR&R Environmental Services), offers a wide variety of recycling services.
+Please visit their website at https://crrwasteservices.com for further information.
 Information about California’s new business recycling requirement is available from the California Department of Resources Recycling and Recovery (CalRecycle) at https://www.calrecycle.ca.gov/Recycle/Commercial/

 Start an Office Recycling Program!!

 - Designate an office Recycling Coordinator: Select a coordinator to oversee your recycling program.
 The coordinator is responsible for arranging collection, encouraging employees to recycle and monitoring the recycling program